jrenaud90/CyRK/README.md

     cdef void diffeq(self):

         # Unpack dependent variables using the `self.y_new_view` variable.
+        # In this example we have a system of two dependent variables, but any number can be used.
         cdef double y0, y1
         y0 = self.y_new_view[0]
         y1 = self.y_new_view[1]